 Director: George More O’Ferrall

-Based on a stage play by British playwright Wynyard Browne, The Holly and the Ivy revolves around local parson Martin Gregory (Ralph Richardson).
+Based on a stage play by Wynyard Browne, The Holly and the Ivy revolves around local parson Martin Gregory (Ralph Richardson).
 His adult children (Celia Johnson, Denholm Elliott and Margaret Leighton) and two elder sisters, reuniting in post-war Norfolk for the traditional family Christmas.
-With the family’s dysfunctionality apparent as each child brings their own personal issues to the table.
+The family’s dysfunctionality, apparent as each child brings their own personal issues to the table.
 But, one thing they share is a resentment of Martin, who they all feel cares more about his parishioners than his family.

-In taking the story from stage to screen, director George More O’Ferrall keeps locations tight, while maintaining its theatrical roots.
-With the family unit facing a range of problems from caring for an elderly parent to alcoholism and bereavement.
-In fact, for a film with a relatively short runtime, its crammed with social issues that may seem too dark for its festive context.
-However, despite its deep underlying social themes, The Holly and the Ivy is a truly heartwarming Christmas delight.
-With each character realising that their judgement of Martin may have been wrong, his love and care for them hidden under the surface.
+In taking the story from stage to screen, director George More O’Ferrall keeps locations tight while maintaining its theatrical roots.
+The family unit, facing a range of problems from caring for an elderly parent to alcoholism and grief.
+In fact, for a film with a relatively short runtime, it’s crammed with social issues that may seem too dark for its festive context.
+However, despite its deep underlying social themes, The Holly and the Ivy is a genuinely heartwarming Christmas delight.
+With each character realising that their judgement of Martin may have been wrong, his love and care for them, hidden under the surface.
 And while the finale might wrap things up a little too quickly, The Holly and the Ivy is firmly rooted in the concept of the family Christmas miracle.
 Making it a classic British Christmas film.